uktrade/digital-workspace-v2/docs/search.md

 # Open questions

 - Teams - do we want to index e.g. all the job titles within the team?
+(Y)
 - Teams - do we want to index members' names so searhcing a person also returns their team?
+(N)
 - Can we do anything to help find "teams' main pages" as per a piece of feedback?
+Not a real thing - it was private (but maybe change private to hidden)
 - People indexing probably deserves dedicated treatment re fields, boosting, fuzzy matching etc
 - News needs to prioritise recency - does all content?
 - What are all the different categories from an indexing point of view (e.g. is "working at DBT" content distinct from general content in any significant way?)
 - We add alt tags to content, right?
 - Do we index excepts any differently to content?
 Slightly higher boosted?
--
+- Index excerpts with their own boost variable
+- some sort of self-serve debug (why doesnt something turn up)
+- people - boosts on having profile pic and profile completeness
+- people search maybe actually works ok at the moment
+- index people against role and team membership
+- do we need UI to show the matching field - so when you search people against team name you can see why they match -